What is a Private Limited Company?

 Registered Office Address

 Your registered office address must be a physical address, in the same part of the UK where your company will be registered - for example a company registered in England must have a registered office address in England.
 You can change your registered office address later, but you can’t change its jurisdiction.
 Your registered office does not need to be the place where the business carries on its day-to-day activities.
+Bear in mind that your registered office must be an address where a human person can accept a document on the company’s behalf – so no P.O. boxes or unmonitored addresses.

 Note that the registered office address will be made available to the public, so think carefully before you use your home address as the registered office.

-If you do not have a relevant address you can use there are service providers which offer a registered office address service.
+If you do not have a relevant address you can use, there are service providers which offer a registered office address service.
 You must make sure the service includes sending all of the company’s mail to you, however, as any mail that is sent to the registered office (including court papers, if someone is suing you) counts as received by the company.

 Service Address and Residential Address